-Never was this more dramatically signalled than in the first words of God to Abraham, the words that set Jewish history in motion: “Leave your land, your birthplace and your father’s house and go to the land that I will show you.”
+Never was this more dramatically signalled than in the first words of God to Abraham, the words that set Jewish history in motion: “Leave your land, your birthplace and your father’s house and go to the land that I will show you.
+(Gen. 12:1)”

 We make a mistake when we think of idols in terms of their physical appearance – statues, figurines, icons.
-In that sense they belong to ancient times we have long outgrown.
-Instead, the right way to think of idols is in terms of what they represent.
+In that sense they belong to the ancient times we have long outgrown.
+The way to think of idols is in terms of what they represent.
 They symbolise power.
-That is what Ra was for the Egyptians, Baal for the Canaanites, Chemosh for the Moabites, Zeus for the Greeks, and missiles and bombs for terrorists and rogue states today.
+That is what Ra was for the Egyptians, Baal for the Canaanites, Chemosh for the Moabites, Zeus for the Greeks, and what missiles and bombs are for terrorists and rogue states today.

 Abraham is without doubt the most influential person who ever lived.
 Today he is claimed as the spiritual ancestor of 2.4 billion Christians, 1.6 billion Muslims and 13 million Jews, more than half the people alive today.
 Yet he ruled no empire, commanded no great army, performed no miracles and proclaimed no prophecy.
 He is the supreme example in all of history of influence without power.

 Why?
 Because he was prepared to be different.
-As the sages say, he was called ha-ivri, “the Hebrew,” because “all the world was on one side (be-ever echad) and he was on the other” (Genesis Rabbah 42: 8).
+As the Sages say, he was called ha-ivri, “the Hebrew,” because “all the world was on one side (be-ever echad) and he was on the other”.
 Leadership, as every leader knows, can be lonely.
 Yet you continue to do what you have to do because you know that the majority is not always right and conventional wisdom is not always wise.
 Dead fish go with the flow.
 Live fish swim against the current.
 So it is with conscience and courage.
 So it is with the children of Abraham.
 They are prepared to challenge the idols of the age.

 That is why Abraham, at the start of his mission, was told to leave “his land, his birthplace and his father’s house,” to free himself from the pressure to conform.
 Leaders must be prepared not to follow the consensus.
-One of the great writers on leadership, Warren Bennis (in his book On becoming a leader, Basic Books, 1989, 49), writes: “By the time we reach puberty, the world has shaped us to a greater extent than we realise.
+One of the great writers on leadership, Warren Bennis, writes: “By the time we reach puberty, the world has shaped us to a greater extent than we realise.
 Our family, friends, and society in general have told us – by word and example – how to be.
 But people begin to become leaders at that moment when they decide for themselves how to be.”

-Judaism is the countervoice in the conversation of humankind.
-As Jews we do not follow the majority merely because it is the majority.
-In age after age, century after century, Jews were prepared to do what the poet Robert Frost immortalised in The Road Not Taken, Birches, and Other Poems:
+Judaism is the counter-voice in the conversation of humankind.
+As Jews, we do not follow the majority merely because it is the majority.
+In age after age, century after century, Jews were prepared to do what the poet Robert Frost immortalised:

 Two roads diverged in a wood, and I,